Associate Teaching Professor

 My main philosophical interests are in philosophy of science, but within this discipline, there are a variety of issues and problems that capture my attention.
 My dissertation was entitled "Chaos and Reliable Knowledge", and used chaos theory to explore issues in reliabilist theories of knowledge.

-I also have a growing interest in the use of computers to teach philosophy.
+I also have an interest in the use of computers to teach philosophy.
 In the past, I have been involved in the development of an online course on Causal and Statistical Reasoning.
-I am currently preparing an overview of computer-assisted reasoning software, and am working with students from the Human Computer Interaction Institute developing argument-diagramming software.
+I have published an overview of computer-assisted reasoning software, have developed argument-diagramming software, and created an online mini course which is an introduction to reconstructing and visually representing arguments.

 Before coming to Carnegie Mellon, I taught a wide variety of courses, including Introduction to Logic, Philosophy of Science, Philosophy of Physics, Introduction to Epistemology, Introduction to the History of Philosophy, Philosophy and Feminism, Gender and Science, Environmental Ethics, and Introduction to Causal and Statistical Reasoning.